Table of Contents

 What does athlete's foot look like?

 Most cases of athlete's foot are barely noticeable with just slightly dry, flaky skin.
 More extensive athlete's foot may look like red, peeling, dry skin areas on one or both soles of the feet.
 Sometimes the dry flakes may spread onto the sides and tops of the feet.
 Most commonly, the rash is localized to just the bottoms of the feet.
-The space between the fourth and fifth toes also may have some moisture, peeling, and dry flakes.
+The spaces between the toes also may have some moisture, peeling, and dry flakes.

 There are three common types of fungal athlete's foot: (1) soles of the feet, also called "moccasin" type; (2) between the toes, also called "interdigital" type; and (3) inflammatory type or blistering.